Gregory Zelinsky, Ph.D.

 Brown University (1994) Professor, Cognitive Science Joint Appointment: Associate Professor, Computer Science

-Dr. Zelinksy will not be reviewing graduate student applications for the 2022-2023 academic year
+Dr. Gregory Zelinksy will be reviewing graduate student applications for the 2023-2024 academic year.

 Visual cognition, visual search, eye movements, visual attention, visual working memory, scene perception.